Postdoctoral research fellow

 Bioinformatics analyst / Research assistant

-The ideal candidate will have at least BS or MS degree in a related field and must have strong analytic & programming skills.
-He/She should be familiar with the terminal environment including basic Unix/Linux commands such as gawk/sed/bash script language.
+The ideal candidate will have at least a BS or MS degree in a related field and must have strong analytical & programming skills.
+He/She should be familiar with the terminal environment, including basic Unix/Linux commands and the gawk/sed/bash scripting languages.
 Experience in bioinformatics software development is a plus.

 Graduate student

-Graduate students interested in regulatory genomics research are always welcome to the lab either for rotation or graduate research.
-Research in the lab will require quantitative & programming skills and a decent knowledge of molecular biology.
-Therefore, taking related courseworks is strongly recommended before or soon after joining the lab.
+Graduate students interested in regulatory genomics research are always welcome to the lab, either for rotation or graduate research.
+Research in the lab will require quantitative & programming skills, as well as a decent knowledge of molecular biology.
+Therefore, taking related coursework is strongly recommended before or soon after joining the lab.

 How to apply: